Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3

 The current constraints from GWTC-2 \citep{Fishbach:2021mhp} and the stochastic GW background \citep{Mukherjee:2021ags} are weak.
 In the future, data-driven measurement is possible by combining GW sources with emission line signal \citep{Mukherjee:2021bmw}.
+Consequently, by combining these three effects, we can expect that the observed BHs detected in a binary system are going to have a redshift-dependent mass distribution due to a phenomena of mixing of BHs.

-Consequently, by combining these three effects, we can expect that the observed BHs detected in a binary system are going to have a redshift-dependent mass distribution.
-Following the analysis that was presented in \cite{Mukherjee:2021rtw} the mass distribution of BHs at a merging redshift $z_m$ is given by
+\paragraph*{Origin of the redshift dependence of black hole masses:} Following the analysis that was presented in \cite{Mukherjee:2021rtw} { the mass distribution of BHs at a merging redshift $z_m$ is given by

-where $m$ are the masses in the source frame, $P_s[m(z_m)]$ is the source frame mass distribution at redshift $z_m$ and $W_{t_d}[m(z_m)]$ is the window function that takes into account the delay time of the mergers.
-The masses in the detector frame, or redshifted masses, are given by
+where $m_1$ is the most massive BH mass in the source frame, $p(m_1|z_m,\Phi_{m_1})$ is a BH mass distribution which can be associated with the initial stellar mass function (IMF) and $W_{t_d}(m;z_m)$ is the window function that takes into account the delay time of the mergers \citep{Mukherjee_2021} .
+The BH mass model used in this analysis is described in detail later in Eq. \eqref{eq:pop_model}}.
+The window function given in Eq. \eqref{eqprob} is calculated using